Tobalex/FTC-Profit-Calculator/README.md

 **What is Feathercoin?**

-If you want to learn more about Feathercoin visit their Webiste, Forum or GitHub page linked below:
+If you want to learn more about Feathercoin visit their Website, Forum or GitHub page linked below:
 - https://www.feathercoin.com/
 - http://forum.feathercoin.com/
 - https://github.com/FeatherCoin/Feathercoin